Hausdorff Measures and KMS States: Introduction

-This function defines a continuous real-valued cocycle $c_\varphi$ on the Deaconu-Renault groupoid $G$ which in turn defines a one-parameter action $\alpha$ on the associated $C^{*}(G)$.
+Then $\varphi$ gives rise to a continuous real-valued cocycle $c_\varphi$ on the Renault-Deaconu groupoid $G$ which in turn defines a one-parameter action $\alpha$ on $C^{*}(G)$, the associated groupoid $C^{*}$-algebra.

-Our main result (see Theorem \ref{thm:Main}) asserts that if $T:X\to X$ satisfies the local scaling condition, then the Hausdorff measure may be used to define an $(\alpha, \beta)$-KMS state where $\beta$ is the Hausdorff dimension of $X$.
-We next obtain condtions for the uniqueness of the KMS state (see Proposition \ref{pro:uniqueness}).
+Our main result (see Theorem \ref{thm:Main}) asserts that if $T:X\to X$ satisfies the local scaling condition, then the Hausdorff measure may be used to define an $(\alpha, \beta)$-KMS state on $C^{*}(G)$ where $\beta$ is the Hausdorff dimension of $X$.
+We next obtain conditions for the uniqueness of the KMS state (see Proposition \ref{pro:uniqueness}).
 If $\varphi$ is constant, we derive a simple equation involving the topological entropy of $T$, the Hausdorff dimension of $X$ and the scaling constant (see Proposition \ref{pro:Entropy}).

 The remainder of the paper is devoted to applications of our results to a number of examples.
 The last example, which is based on the Sierpinski octafold, is perhaps the most interesting.
 Although it does not satisfy the hypotheses of our main result, the conclusions hold.
-This suggests that it should be possible to weaken our hypotheses.
+This suggests that it should be possible to weaken the hypotheses in our main result.